pactumjs/pactumjs.github.io/response-validation.md

 ## expectJsonSchema

 Allows validation of the schema of a JSON.
 See [json-schema](https://json-schema.org/learn/) for more usage details.
+Pactum internally uses [@exodus/schemasafe](https://www.npmjs.com/package/@exodus/schemasafe) to valaidate the JSON schema.

 ```js
 await pactum.spec()